Kyoto Museums - World Guide to Kyoto

 This stunning collection of Zen masterpieces were produced by monks with the support of Ashikaga patronage.
 Dating from the Muromachi era (1333 to 1568), works at the Kyoto Jotenkaku Museum include ink paintings and exceptional ceramics from the Ming Dynasty era (1368 to 1643).
 The highlight of the museum is 'Monkeys in a Bamboo Grove' by the Japanese master Tohaku Hasegawa, although visitors can also appreciate dozens of other paintings, which demonstrate the distinctively Japanese style of Hasegawa and students of his painting school.

-Kyoto museum open: daily - 10:00 to 16:30
+Open hours: daily - 10:00 to 16:30

-Kyoto Museums: Orinus Museum - 693 Daikoku-cho, Kamidachiuri-agaru, Jofukuji-dori, Kyoto, 26 602 8482, Japan, JP
+Address: 693 Daikoku-cho, Kamidachiuri-agaru, Jofukuji-dori, Kyoto, 26 602-8482, Japan, JP

 Tel: +81 075 431 0020